Top 10 Healthcare Marketing Trends to Follow

 - To analyse what strategies competitors are adopting.

 - To make any minor marketing changes at the correct times.

 Finally, social media marketing is a great way to obtain customer feedback.
-Firms can therefore understand how the public perceives them while better appreciating any strengths and weaknesses.
+Firms can better understand how the public perceives them while appreciating their strengths and weaknesses.

 10 – The Growing Presence of Local SEO